Skip to Main Content Library | USC Upstate

 Culture and Community

-We want you to consider the USC Upstate Library a "third place" on campus--a place for enjoyment, relaxation, and belonging as well as for education, information, and study.
+We want you to consider the USC Upstate Library a "third place" on campus--a place for enjoyment, well-being, and belonging as well as for education, information, and study.

-We have more faculty research talks planned for academic year 2024-2025.
+We hope to have more faculty research talks planned for academic year 2025-2026.

-We also mounted poster exhibits and displays to commemorate Veterans Day, Homecoming, Day of the Dead/Día de los Muertos, African American History Month, National Blindness Awareness Month, faculty publications, and many more.
+We also mounted several poster exhibits and book displays to commemorate Veterans Day, Day of the Dead/Día de los Muertos, African American History Month, faculty publications, Women's History Month, award-winning children's literature, and many more.

 Connect and Collaborate